 Cynthia is Annabelle and June’s mother.
 (Best not to analyse these relationships too critically!)
 She took a break from her busy life to visit her daughters here in 2013 and she never left.

 Faina always seems to me in distress at being ignored or rejected by whichever Prince Charming she is interested in at the time.
 We comfort each other in our shared suffering.
-We promised each other that, should either of us get married and/or have children, we will never live more than 20 minutes’ walk away from each other.
+We promised each other that, should either of us get married and/or have children, we will never live more than a short walk away from each other.
 A more wonderful sister I cannot imagine.

 The restaurant scene was part of a television shoot for Japan in 2015.